 Overpairs are generally strong, but their strength depends on the happenings on the board texture opponents’ actions.
 On dry boards, they dominate most hands.
 However, overpairs can be vulnerable on wet boards with potential straights or flushes.

-How to play an overpair on a dangerous board?
+How do you play an overpair on a dangerous board?

 On a dangerous board, like J♦ T♠ 9♥, consider pot control.
 Avoid overcommitting, especially if your opponent raises.
 Focus on gathering information through smaller bets or checks while protecting your hand against potential draws.